 Frequently Asked Questions

-Why chose a CBD over a THC strain?
+Why choose a CBD over a THC strain?

-A few reasons.
-Cost is one; we are NYS licensed hemp farmers, so we have access to an abundance of CBD products.
-Legality is the other, we are legally not allowed to ship THC samples across state lines, and the lab we use is in Colorado.
-I am confident that these cannabinoids function the same within the tests, and that if I used a THC dominant flower, the results would be the same.
+There are a few reasons why we used CBD when we completed this in 2021.
+Cost is one; we are NYS-licensed hemp farmers, so we have access to an abundance of CBD products.
+Legality is the other; we are legally not allowed to ship THC samples across state lines, and the lab we use is in Colorado.
+I am confident that these cannabinoids function the same within the tests and that if I used a THC-dominant flower, the results would be the same.

 Would the results be comparable for tinctures made from a THC-dominant strain?